LF2L/lf2l.github.io/collections/_communities/en/collectivities.md

 LF2L® organizes and implements citizen workshops, contributes to citizen science, participates in scientific and technical dissemination events, etc.

-Metropolis of Greater Nancy elected Innovative Territory OR </a>in December 2016 by the Interconnected 2016 thanks to the VélOstan Connecté project supported by the LF2L®
+Metropolis of Greater Nancy elected Innovative Territory OR in December 2016 by the Interconnected 2016 thanks to the VélOstan Connecté project supported by the LF2L®

 Contact: Laurent Dupont